The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster

 Comparing Tables~\ref{tab:fds}, \ref{tab:des}, and \ref{tab:lsst}, we see that FDS achieves magnitude limits deeper than DES, while both are deeper than the expected limiting magnitudes of single exposures of LSST, except in the $y$-band.
 However, the expected photometric depths of coadded images after 10 years of the LSST survey are well beyond those of FDS and DES.
 Moreover, the values of the pixel scales and median FWHMs of sources in DES and FDS are very similar, suggesting that the combination of their photometric data should not create compromising biases in terms of data quality.
 The details of this combination are now discussed.

 First, we perform a cross-match with the sky coordinates in the DES and FDS catalogs.
 An angular separation tolerance of $1.0''$ was used based on the median FWHM values of the surveys.
-Of the 1342 spectroscopically confirmed GCs present in the catalog of \cite{cantielloFDS2021}, only 1129 sources are available in DES DR2 catalog.
+Of the 1342 spectroscopically confirmed GCs present in the catalog of \cite{cantielloFDS2021}, 1129 are also available in DES DR2 catalog.
+Of the 292 spectroscopically confirmed GCs from \cite{chaturvedi2022}, after filtering out those whose spectra have $S/N < 3$, 268 are also present in the DES DR2 catalog.
+Finally, 245 photometrically confirmed GCs are in the matched catalog, giving us a total of 1642 confirmed GCs at this stage.
+The missing GCs in question are all located within the very bright central region of their host galaxies (including NGC 1399), which are disregarded by the source extraction and deblending routines of the DES pipeline \citep{abbott2018}.
 It is important to emphasize that the strategy used to extract and measure the sources in the FDS catalog was designed toward compact systems science, with the goal to study globular clusters and ultra-compact dwarf galaxies.
 Meanwhile, DES aims to produce consistent measurements over a large number of observations made throughout $\sim 5000$ square degrees of the southern sky.
-This is consistent with number density of sources in the Fornax Cluster being greater in FDS than in DES.
+This is consistent with the number density of sources in the Fornax Cluster being greater in FDS than in DES.